DataONEorg/Education/_bestpractices/bestpractices/check-data-and.md

 Best Practices for Web Accessibility from W3C: http://www.w3.org/WAI/WCAG20/glance/

-You can also check your images with Vischeck http://vischeck.com
+You can also check your images with Vischeck to see how they look to someone colorblind: http://vischeck.com